Distressing Furniture: 6 Techniques Anyone Can Do

 Learn all you need to know about painting furniture with milk paint here.

+You can also get a distressed look on your painted furniture with the help of antiquing glaze or antiquing wax!
 Glaze comes in many different colors, but brown is best for a distressed look.
 Same with wax.
 The dark brown wax is the best for the distressed look.

 Choose one, but not both.
 And remember, wax always goes on last.
 (Wax repels paint, right?)
 Either way, it’s best to apply a clear coat before you apply your antiquing glaze or wax.

-So a clear coat of water-based polyurethane before putting on glaze…. and if you are using an antiquing wax, be sure to put a coat of clear wax on beforehand.
+So a clear coat of waterbased polyurethane before putting on glaze…. and if you are using an antiquing wax, be sure to put a coat of clear wax on beforehand.

 A clear coat will make it so the antiquing medium you choose doesn’t just absorb right into the paint… making it impossible to wipe off or manipulate how you want it to.
+Check out this post on how to glaze over chalk paint furniture for more details on this distressing furniture technique!

 This piece was painted in a custom blue chalk paint, top-coated with water-based poly, and then glazed.